semaphoreci/docs/custom-ci-cd-environment-with-docker_5caf3f432c7d3a392f9ceb50.md

 Note: *The example image `semaphoreci/ruby.2.6.1` is part of the pre-built Docker images optimized for Semaphore CI/CD jobs.*

-## Using multiple Docker images
+## Using multiple Docker containers

-An Agent can use multiple Docker images to run your jobs.
-In this scenario, the job's commands are run in the first Docker image, while the rest of the Docker images are linked and available to that first image.
+An Agent can use multiple Docker containers to set up an environment for your jobs.
+In this scenario, the job's commands are run in the first container, while the rest of the containers are linked via DNS to the first container.

-For example, if your tests depend on a running Postgres database and a Redis key-value store you can define them in the containers section.
+For example, if your tests need a running Postgres database and a Redis key-value store you can define them in the containers section.

 ``` yaml